GouravKr128/Stream_processing_via_SQL_based_DLT/README.md

 This project demonstrates a comprehensive, production-ready data engineering pipeline built for an e-commerce use case featuring sales, product, and customer datasets.
 The pipeline is designed to handle real-time and batch data updates while maintaining high data quality and governance standards.

 ### **Tech Stack**
-Databricks Delta Live Tables (DLT), PySpark, Spark SQL, Databricks SQL Dashboards.
+Databricks Delta Live Tables (DLT), PySpark, Spark SQL.

 ### **Description**